Harel was confident that platinum-rank cultivators didn’t need even an hour of sleep daily.

 “What do you mean?”
 Neave responded.

 “You know what I fucking mean!
-You’ve turned into a complete coward ever since you finished the seventh wave!”
+You’ve become a complete coward since you finished the seventh wave!”

 “Uhm, excuse me?
 By exactly what parameters?”